Learn how to start selling on Amazon with these tips from Tiffany Estey and the Amazing Selling Machine (ASM).

-Single Mom Builds $750K Amazon Business – and Something Else Even Cooler – Transcript
+Single Mom Builds $750K Amazon Business and Something Else Even Cooler – Video Transcript

-Because she was working another job, Tiffany worked whenever she had time, which was every single lunch break.
+Because she was working another job, Tiffany started building her Amazon business whenever she had time, which was every single lunch break.
 She studied the Amazing Selling Machine course on her lunch break.
 She implemented it on her lunch break.

 At first, she was skeptical that she would actually be successful, but she decided to put in the time and dedication to make it happen so she could live the life she wanted.
 Intensive focus was the key.

-After taking the course, she started with three or four products and sales built very slowly.
-She closely monitored sales, even checking while she was in labor, and by the time her daughter was born, was already making $300 per day.
+After taking the course, she started selling three or four products on Amazon, and sales built very slowly.
+She closely monitored sales, even checking while she was in labor.
+By the time her daughter was born, Tiffany was already making $300 per day.

-An initial mistake Tiffany made was trying to find a product that everyone would like.
-She thought that this would mean more sales.
-More people might see your product, but more people won’t buy it.
+An initial mistake many people make is trying to find a product that everyone will like, thinking this will mean more sales.
+However, although more people might see your product, that doesn’t mean they will buy it.